 join the dancing.
 Nick got the older girl and I got the 6 year old who loved to be twirled around and seemed never to get exhausted, while I (old lady) was gasping for breath and trying not to fall down from dizziness.

 Jain temples and dozens of beautifully carved havelis (mansions).
 The old city inside the fort is a veritable maze of split level houses, towering balconies, barking shop owners, restaurants, internet cafes, kids playing cricket, and angry cows.
 (I’m now very wary of these Hindu cows – I stopped along the street, which had several cows standing around, to take a picture.
 I saw one cow head in our direction but I wasn’t concerned because there was plenty of room in the road for both of us.
 Little did I know, however, these cows expect people to move for them.
 So when the cow changed direction and headed my way, I barely had time to jump out of the way before she tried to gore me with her stupid horns!
 Friggin’ cow!
 Now I wish I could eat you just to spite you!
 Sadly, now I’m extremely nervous whenever we get too close to a cow.
 I’ve never been afraid of cows before but I don’t trust these holy f*ckers.)
-[Nick Note: Geez, cows bring out the sailor mouth in Cat.]

 We were treated to a tour of one of the crumbling havelis by a man who claimed to be